jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-11-03-hierarchical-clustering-in-SciPy.md

 ## The Concept
 In clustering, our aim is to group some points.
 Any number of points, in any number of dimensions, into any number of groups.
 For ease of explanation, we'll look at points in a 2-dimensional space.

-Using `sklearn.make_blobs`, we generated some random points (and groups) - each of these points have two attributes/ features, so we can plot them on a 2D plot (see below).
+Using `datasets.make_blobs` in `sklearn`, we generated some random points (and groups) - each of these points have two attributes/ features, so we can plot them on a 2D plot (see below).

 ```python
 X, y = make_blobs(n_samples=10,